MicrowaveDev/Awesome-Media/README.md

 # Awesome Media App

-Simple web player of server based media with possibility of sync with VKontakte.
+Simple web audio player of server based media with possibility of sync with VKontakte.
 You can run this app on server, upload music and then listen from any place.

 ![Web Inerface](public/img/agkBdaa.png)